An economist’s “new” approach recapitulates long-extant modes (Creator Styles, Part 3)

 [A]fter our end there is no returning: for it is fast sealed, so that no man cometh again.

-Failed solutions to an ancient rebus (The Mysterious Square, Part 1)
+Failed solutions to an ancient rebus (Sator Square, Part 2)

 The so-called Sator Square, a palindromic grid of letters which can be read beginning at any of the four corners, has captured people’s imaginations for millennia.
 Early in its history, those who ostensibly understood it inscribed it widely, and it eventually came to have a cultural value similar to that of the Icelandic Rune Staves I have also written about.
-More recently, lacking a key to its understanding, scholars and lay folk have theorized about its meaning.
-So, in something of a turnabout from my posts about the Witham Sword, I wanted to evaluate some of the different solutions to this mysterious square.
+More recently, lacking a key to its understanding, scholars and layfolk have theorized about its meaning.
+So, in something of a turnabout from my posts about the Witham Sword, I want to evaluate some of the different solutions to this mysterious square.¹

 The text reads:

-This appears to be some type of Latin phrase, and has puzzled many since it first started appearing.
-And appear it did, reaching a status some have described as memelike long before the intertubes began trading in such stuff.
-Its earliest appearances seem to have been on the Italian Peninsula, but it has been seen in France, Portugal, and as far away as England and Syria.
-There is even a runic inscription of the square Although somehow this has been characterized and spread across the internet as being a runestone, it is (as can be seen in the image, below) carved into wood—the bottom of a bowl of some kind, partly missing, but which doubtless finished the Square.
+The square has appeared widely, reaching a status some have described as memelike long before the intertubes began trading in such stuff.
+Its earliest appearances were on the Italian Peninsula, but it has been seen in France, Portugal, and as far away as England and Syria.
+There is even a runic inscription of the square.
+Although somehow this has been characterized and spread across the internet as being a runestone, it is (as can be seen in the image below) carved into wood—the bottom of a wooden bowl, partly missing, but which doubtless finished the Square.²

 Then, as I noted, the secret of the square seems to have been lost.
 The earliest known attempt at a decipherment of the Square came from a Byzantine scribe in the 14th century, but there have been many since.
 The 19th century saw a boom in scholarly efforts, which continued until last century when they dropped off, with codebreakers either feeling it to be unsolvable or being satisfied with the efforts already made.